piotr-sobiecki/CopyAsHTML/README.md

-# Power Apps copy to clipboard as HTML
+# PowerApps component for copy to clipboard as HTML
 This component contains just button with function which copy text as html.
 It is copy value from HTMLText property.
 Built-in PowerApps function can copy only raw text, so it can be helpful when you want copy text with formatting.

 ![Component](/Docs/component.png?raw=true "Component")